andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 ![refined Conduit clone architecture](../../graphs/real-world/realworld-hexgaonal-architecture%20v2.png)
 {% endfig %}

-We group the API calls in a [*API gateway*](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern#what-is-the-api-gateway-pattern) which further decouple the effect handlers from the endpoint.
+We group the API calls in an [*API gateway*](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-api-gateway-pattern#what-is-the-api-gateway-pattern) which further decouple the effect handlers from the endpoint.
 This is also not strictly necessary but also fits the hexagonal architecture.

 We additionally create a session repository interface to hold our authentication data.
 The session repository allows us to abstract storage (here local storage, but it could be any other persistent storage method) and surface a custom authentication API (typically CRUD operations such as retrieving or updating user authentication data).